page

 4. Finish

-• Refine shape with e-file/hand file.
+• Refine shape with an e-file or hand file

 5. Aftercare

-Common mistakes to avoid
+Common Mistakes to Avoid

 FAQs